QuantEcon/lecture-python-intro/in-work/markov_chains.md

 It tells us that, in some settings, the law of large numbers sometimes holds even when the sequence of random variables is not IID.

-+++

-TODO --- add the Hamilton2005 Markov chain as an example, similar to the one below.

 (mc_eg1-2)=
 ### Example 1